-During 2016, the Company initiated a review of its investment in 3PS, Inc. (3PS) due to the significant decline in capital spending in the markets 3PS serves, including the oil and gas drilling industry.
-In the fourth quarter of 2016 a final agreement was entered into for the sale of the net operating assets of 3PS, effective January 1, 2017.
+During 2016, the Company initiated a review of its investment in 3PS and in the fourth quarter of 2016 a final agreement was entered into for the sale of the net operating assets of 3PS, effective January 1, 2017.

-The cash proceeds totaled \$8,190.
+The cash proceeds totaled \$8,159.
 As a result of this divestiture, the Company recorded a non-cash impairment loss of \$17,474 in the fourth quarter of 2016, the majority of which is attributable to the write-down of goodwill that arose as a result of the initial acquisition of 3PS.
 3PS was included in the United States CGU.

-The net operating assets sold have been separately identified on the Consolidated Balance Sheets.
-Cash proceeds of \$7,356 were received in January, 2017.
-The remaining \$834 is held in escrow and will be released twelve months after closing in accordance with the terms of the escrow agreement.
+The net operating assets sold were separately identified on the Consolidated Balance Sheets as at December 31, 2016.
+Cash proceeds of \$7,376 were received in January, 2017.
+The remaining \$783 was held in escrow and subsequently released in December of 2017.